 The federal estate tax applies to estates that exceed a certain value.
 In 2021, the exemption amount for the federal estate tax is $11.7 million per individual.
 This means that if your estate's value is less than $11.7 million, you won't have to pay federal estate tax.
 If your estate is valued above this amount, then you will owe estate tax on the excess amount.

 One way to reduce your estate tax liability in Texas is to give gifts to your heirs during your lifetime.
-You can gift up to $15,000 per year, per recipient, without incurring gift taxes.
+You can gift up to $15,000 per year, per recipient, without incurring gift taxes in Texas.
 This means that if you have multiple heirs, you can gift up to $15,000 to each of them without triggering gift taxes.
 Gifting assets during your lifetime reduces the value of your estate, which can lower your estate tax liability.

 Another way to minimize estate taxes in Texas is to create a trust.
 A trust is a legal entity that holds assets for the benefit of a beneficiary.
 There are several types of trusts, including revocable trusts, irrevocable trusts, and charitable trusts.
 Each type of trust has its own set of rules and benefits, but all can be used to minimize estate taxes.